A new 3-component Degasperis-Procesi hierarchy: Conserved quantities and bi-Hamiltonian structure of the 3-Novikov hierarchy

 \begin{lem}Define we have

 \end{lem} To make the expressions compact, we introduce some new notations as:

 Using the Lemma 2 to solve $B_{k+1}$ and $C_{k+1}$ from (\ref{local2}) and (\ref{local3}), we arrive at Therefore $A_{k+1}$ is local.
-Consequently, we prove $X_{-n}{\rm s}$ are all local, then using the Lemma 4.4 in \cite{Kang} (see also \cite{Lene,Pjo}), we show $H_{-n}{\rm s}$ are local.
+Consequently, we prove $X_{-n}{\rm s}$ are all local.
+Then using the Lemma 4.4 in \cite{Kang} (see also \cite{Lene,Pjo}), $H_{-n}{\rm s}$ are found to be local.